-In the past few months, I have entirely converted from candles to reed diffusers when it comes to making my home smell spectacular.
-Not only are they safer, you never need to worry about leaving them lit or someone bumping them, I also find the scents last longer and travel further.
+Over the past few months, I’ve switched from candles to reed diffusers when it comes to making my home smell spectacular.
+Not only are they safer, but you never need to worry about leaving them lit and causing a fire.
+I also find that the scents last longer and travel further.

 1. Essential Oil Air Freshener Spray